jsgeek123/DOM-Events/README.md

 ##### $ Event Capturing

-In capturing phase, the event object propagates through the target's ancestors from the Window to the target's parent.
+In capturing phase, the `Event` object propagates through the target's ancestors from the `Window` to the target's parent.
 Event listeners registered for this phase must handle the event before it reaches its target.
 In this phase, the value of `event.eventPhase` is 1.

 ##### $ Event Target

-In target phase, the event object must arrive at the event object's event target.
+In target phase, the `Event` object must arrive at the event object's event target.
 Event listeners registered for this phase must handle the event once it has reached its target.
 If the event type indicates that the event must not bubble, the event object must halt after completion of this phase.
 In this phase, the value of `event.eventPhase` is 2.

 ##### $ Event Bubbling

-In this phase, the event object propagates through the target's ancestors in reverse order, starting with the target's parent and ending with the Window.
+In this phase, the `Event` object propagates through the target's ancestors in reverse order, starting with the target's parent and ending with the `Window`.
 Event listeners registered for this phase must handle the event after it has reached its target.
 In this phase, the value of `event.eventPhase` is 3

 And when the value of `event.eventPhase` is 0, It means none of the above three.